Allow me to embarrass myself:

 - Salt and fillings added after autolyse

-- Stretch and fold every 30 minutes for 2 hours
+- Stretch and fold every 30 minutes for 2 hours during the bulk rise

 - Bulk ferment at room temperature (currently 65 F) overnight, about 12-18 hours